Mexican Cilantro Lime Rice (Better Than Chipotle!)

 - 1 tablespoon salted butter

-- 1 cup uncooked long-grain white basmati rice
+- 1 cup long-grain white basmati rice

 - 1/2 teaspoon granulated sugar